-The prison was given an inspection in the summer of 2016, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the May 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The Inspectorate invoked the “Urgent Notification Protocol” immediately after their inspection based upon the findings during the inspection.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Exeter, Report on an unannounced inspection of HMP Exeter (14–24 May 2018)

 - HMP Exeter (1.54 MB), Report on an unannounced inspection of HMP Exeter (15-26 August 2016)

 - HMP Exeter, Unannounced inspection of HMP Exeter (29 July – 9 August 2013)